jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

   && rm $CONN_PATH/camel-aws-ddb-sink-kafka-connector.tar.gz
 ```

 Once downloaded, they can be found in the corresponding folders as shown below.
-Although the Flink app doesn't need the *kafka-python* package, it is included in the *site_packages* folder in order to check if `--pyFiles` option works in KDA - it'll be used in part 2.
+Although the Flink app doesn't need the *kafka-python* package, it is included in the *site_packages* folder in order to check if `--pyFiles` option works in KDA - it'll be checked in part 2.

 ![](source-folders.png#center)